 Physical dependence is an adaptive state, occurring after prolonged use of a drug, in which discontinuation of the drug causes physical symptoms that are relieved by re-administering the same drug or a pharmacologically related drug.

-Both types of dependence can lead to compulsive patterns of drug use where the user’s lifestyle is focused on taking the drug.18
+Both types of dependence can lead to compulsive patterns of drug use where the user’s lifestyle is focused on taking the drug.19

 Addiction is a medical condition involving serious psychological and physical changes from repeated heavy use of a substance.
-The symptoms of addiction are uncontrollable drug craving, seeking, and use that persists even in the face of negative consequences.
-It is a progressive illness that worsens over time if left untreated.
+The symptoms of addiction are uncontrollable drug cravings, drug seeking, and drug use that persists even in the face of negative consequences.
+Addiction is a progressive illness that worsens over time if left untreated.
 Using drugs repeatedly over time changes brain structure and function in long lasting ways that can persist after drug use is stopped.
 The amount of a drug necessary to cause this change is different for everyone.
-It is postulated, however, that after a certain amount of the drug is consumed, the brain essentially switches from a normal state to an addicted state as if a switch in the brain was flipped.15
+It is postulated, however, that after a certain amount of the drug is consumed, the brain essentially switches from a normal state to an addicted state as if a switch in the brain was flipped.38

 The American Society of Addiction Medicine (ASAM) defines the ABCDE of addiction.1